 Claire is the former Chair of the Board of Directors for the Center and has been part of the organization almost since its inception.
 She earned her bachelors in Social and Political Thought at the University of Virginia and is a 2013 graduate of the Fletcher Summer Institute for the Advanced Study of Nonviolent Conflict at Tufts University.
 She and husband Scott are co-founding members of the SS.
 Francis and Therese Catholic Worker, a lay community that has worked for peace and justice and offered hospitality to Worcester's homeless for more than thirty years.
 The Schaeffer-Duffys have participated in numerous local and international peace campaigns and are the recipients of the Paulist Center's 2007 Isaac Hecker Award for Social Justice.

 A free-lance journalist, Claire has reported from various conflict zones including Bosnia, Afghanistan, Haiti, Burundi and the Middle East and received awards for her writing.
 Her travels have allowed her to observe first-hand war’s devastation as well as the courage of many global peacemakers.
 These experiences, along with a reverence for children and their future compel her commitment to peace-building.
-She and Scott live in Worcester, MA at the SS.
-Francis and Therese Catholic Worker.
-They have four children and three grandchildren.

 Dan joined CNVS in 2016.
 He has a bachelor's degree in Political Science from Brooklyn College of the City University of New York, and he is currently pursuing a Master’s of Science in Nonprofit Management at Northeastern University.
 Dan was most recently the program director of a youth mentoring program sponsored by the Episcopal Diocese of Massachusetts, and prior to that was an assistant editor at Oxford University Press, where he helped to create online and in-print resources on African American, African, Islamic, and Biblical studies.
 He has previously worked as a program director and as a journalist, including as a correspondent at the United Nations.
 Dan has been part of the movement for a more peaceful world for more than 20 years, including participating early on in the movement to stop the U.S. war in Iraq.